 You may have heard or read about online reputation management recently.
-However, with all the other things you have to worry about you may not have given too much thought to actually worrying about it as it applies to you.
-That may be a big mistake as increasingly your online reputation is becoming more and more important, from both a personal and professional point of view.
+However, with all the other things you have to worry about, you may not have given too much thought to actually worrying about it as it applies to you.
+That may be a big mistake as increasing your online reputation is becoming more and more important, from both a personal and professional point of view.
 And something as simple as one negative article can ruin it.
 But is negative article removal even possible?

 Your online reputation – and that of your business – is made up of a lot more than just your website and/or your blog.
 It can consist of every mention made about you online, both by you yourself in the form of comments on other websites or on social networks, articles that may have been written about you on or offline (most newspapers and magazines have online versions of their publications these days) and comments that others may have made.

 If you do not find a way to manage your online reputation effectively what you don’t know can really hurt you.
 It’s not just all about bad reviews on sites like Yelp! or inappropriate comments on social networks either.
 Some business owners have horror stories to tell about discovering negative articles, nasty social media content and worse posted in their name that damaged their reputation that was actually the work of someone else.
 Some of this stuff was so alarming that we knew we had to get into negative article removal.

 One black hat SEO technique that has been around for quite some time is posting a comment, blog post or article that says something negative about a company – something that is often untrue – and then deliberately optimizing it so that it ranks higher in the SERPs than positive content about the company.
 If you think that sounds a bit far-fetched think again, it happens to companies – and individuals – all the time these days.